ARM-software/libGPULayers/layer_gpu_profile/README_LAYER.md

 ### Running using the layer

-You can configure a device to run a profile by using the Android helper utility found in the root directory to configure the layer and manage the application.
+You configure a device to run a profile by using the Android helper utility found in the root directory to configure the layer and manage the application.
 You must enable the profile layer, and provide a configuration file to parameterize it.